Environmental toxicants and fetal development: Effects

 Environmental toxicants can be described separately by what effects they have, such as structural abnormalities, altered growth, functional deficiencies, congenital neoplasia, or even death for the fetus.

 Preterm birth

-One in ten US babies is born preterm and about 5% have low birth weight.
-Preterm birth, defined as birth at less than 37 weeks of gestation, is a major basis of infant mortality throughout childhood.
+One in ten US babies are born preterm and about 5% have low birth weight.
+Preterm birth, defined as birth at less than 37 weeks of gestation, is a major contributor of infant mortality throughout childhood.
 Exposures to environmental toxins such as lead, tobacco smoke, and DDT have been linked with an increased risk for spontaneous abortion, low birth weight, or preterm birth.

 Structural congenital abnormality

 Toxic substances that are capable of causing structural congenital abnormalities can be termed teratogens.
 They are agents extrinsic to embryo or fetus which exert deleterious effects leading to increased risk of malformation, carcinogenesis, mutagenesis, altered function, deficient growth or pregnancy wastage.
 Teratogens are classified in four main categories: